wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 For example, use this code to create buttons linking to the website home page: echo really_simple_share_publish(get_bloginfo('url'), get_bloginfo('name'));

+= Sometimes the Pinterest PinIt button doesn't appear in some posts. = The PinIt button requires some media to share, so it only shows up when the post contains at least one image.

+= I've cheched the "show counter" option in the Settings page, but sometimes the Pinterest PinIt button's counter doesn't appear. =
+The PinIt counter only appear if the post has been shared at least once.
+Also, the refresh time for the PinIt counter could be long.

 = How about other social networks? =
 We'll see!